skaragianis/dotfiles/README.md

 ### Random MacOS settings

 Turn off System Settings / Keyboard / Languages / Add full stop with double-space.
-This otherwise messes wit vim and using \<space\> as leader for easymotion.
+This otherwise messes with vim and using \<space\> as leader for easymotion.